ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 ## Feedback Report Header Fields Registry Update

-IANA is requested to change the  "Identity-Alignment" entry in the "Feedback Report Header Fields" registry, which is part of ""Messaging Abuse Reporting Format" registry, to refer to this document.
+IANA is requested to change the  "Identity-Alignment" entry in the "Feedback Report Header Fields" registry, which is part of the "Messaging Abuse Reporting Format (MARF) Parameters" registry group, to refer to this document.

 # Privacy Considerations {#privacy-considerations}